top of page

 - Eastside Bar and Grill

 Ryan Barclay founded the band in 2008, originally called "Locomotive" with members Jason Smith and Matt Sapio.
 Starting out as a Jimi Hendrix and psychedelic blues band, Wild Horse created a sound all their own.
-Going through many iterations and lineups over the years, the band is at its strongest and most electrifying.

 Chris Rourke, aka "Hooey Bee", was raised in the West Coast, but learned his roots in the south, where he cut his bass playing teeth on Led Zeppelin and Black Sabbath.
 Hooey found success later in life with jug band music; America's backbone for rock and roll.
 He has played all across the United States, and adds an amazing bottom end to keep the ship sailing.